cavium-octeon-open-source/linux-octeon-progress/README.txt

 a0c4950 MIPS: OCTEON: Add PTP clocksource.
 	??? basicly driver, but defines OCTEON_CNF7XXX in arch/mips/include/asm/octeon/octeon-model.h
+	that is merged in c415bff
-	that should probably go elsewhere (first) requires 8d4aca2 MIPS: OCTEON: Add utility helper function octeon_read_ptp_csr() (see above), should be merged with it.
+	8d4aca2 MIPS: OCTEON: Add utility helper function octeon_read_ptp_csr() (see above), should be merged with it.